 If one parent does not provide consent for traveling, the other parent is at liberty to apply for a court order granting the permission to travel.
 The court can also specifically mention that consent for travelling or passport is not required.
 A custodian or non-custodian parent can apply to court for requesting this order.

 How can I get a passport for my child without the other parent’s signature?

 After a separation or divorce, the custodial parent will require the other parent’s signature to apply for the child’s new travel documents or renewing them.

 Getting this can be a challenge if the other parent is not communicative or involved in the child’s lives or lives in another country.
 A court order will have to be obtained to deal with the travel documentation, and the custodial parent will need to make an application for it.

 A motion to change the court order will be needed if the existing one does not elaborate on the child’s travel arrangements.

 At Nanda & Associate Lawyers, our excellent lawyers help in ensuring mobility, travel issues of your child are appropriately resolved to safeguard the best interests of the child.
 They understand your specific circumstances and provide tailored and customized solutions for each of them.
 Many legal complexities exist in drafting parenting schedules, and an experienced family law lawyer can help you to navigate better.

-Our Mississauga Lawyers are available for a no-obligation free consultation.
+Our Mississauga Lawyers are available for a consultation.
 Come and experience our quality legal counsel and personalized care we give to each client.